theolivenbaum/resin/README.md

 # Resin
+## In a nutshell
 Resin is a in-process document database and word2vec implementation with full-text disk-based index, word vector space and tf-idf-driven scoring, Levenshtein-powered automaton (-ish) tree traversing and with querying support for term, fuzzy, prefix, phrase and range.
 Analyzers, tokenizers and scoring schemes are customizable.

+## Disk-based index
+The index is a disk-based left-child-right-sibling character trie.
+Indices and document stores are very fast to write to and read from.

+## Compression
 With Resin's default storage engine you have the option of compressing your data with either QuickLZ or GZip.
 For unstructured data compression leaves a smaller footprint on disk and enables faster writes.

-The index is a disk-based left-child-right-sibling character trie.
-Indices and document stores are very fast to write to and read from.
+## Pluggable storage engine
 The document storage engine is pluggable.
 Implement your own storage engine through the IDocumentStoreWriter, IDocumentStoreReadSessionFactory, IDocumentStoreReadSession and IDocumentStoreDeleteOperation interfaces.

 The contracts for a custom storage engine does not dictate its write model.
 Resin achieves read and write consistency through the use of timestamps and snapshots, its native document storage likewise.
 A custom engine can follow this principle but may also choose other read/write models.

+## Are you looking for something other than a document database or a search engine?
 Database builders or architects looking for Resin's indexing capabilities specifically and nothing but, can either
 - integrate as a store plug-in
 - send documents to the default storage engine with only PK as stored field (and then query the index like you normally would to resolve it)